IsarNejad/IsarNejad.github.io/_pages/research.md

 ---

 {: .amaranth-deep-purple}
-## AI for Social Good
+## AI for Social Impact
   - [**Detecting and Countering Toxic Language on Social Media:**](#Det-Count-Stereo) This project uses NLP techniques to detect and counter toxic language on social media that can lead to material and psychological harm.
-  - [**Social Media Analysis for Early Detection of Suicide Ideation:**](#suicide) This project is in collaboration with the University of Ottawa and focuses on developing tools for the early detection of suicidal ideation on social media.
-  - [**Multimodal Social Media Analysis for Wildfire Response:**](#MultiModal-Disaster) This project leverages social media to inform wildfire response in Canada.
-The project is funded by the New Beginning Initiative Program and is in collaboration with Carleton University.
     - [**Responsible AI for Immigration Settlement in Canada:**](#Immigration) This project focuses on adopting human-centred AI tools to make immigration settlement in Canada more efficient.

 {: .amaranth-deep-purple}
 ## Responsible AI:
-  - [**Explainability:**](#explain) This project uses concept-based explanations and other explainability techniques to analyze a model and understand its flaws regarding safety, generalizability, fairness and robustness.
+  - [**Explainability:**](#explain) This project uses natural language and concept-based explanations to analyze a model and understand its safety, generalizability, fairness and robustness flaws.
   - [**Bias in Language Models:**](#Bias) This line of research analyzes the model's output to uncover biases learned by text classifiers and generative models.
-  - [**Ethical Challenges in Abuisve Language Detection:**](#JAIR) This line of work brings ethical and human rights considerations to every stage of developing an NLP system for detecting abusive language in online platforms.
+  - [**Ethical Challenges in NLP Applications:**](#JAIR) This line of work investigates ethical considerations at different stages of developing an NLP system for various tasks, including abusive language detection and machine translation.
   - [**Privacy:**](#privacy ) This project uses NLP techniques to de-identify text.

 {: .amaranth-deep-purple}